johncmolyneux/jquery.extend/README.md

 **debug.log()** as per console.log() but only shown if debug is enabled

 **debug.warn()** as per console.warn() but only shown if debug is enabled

-This allows you to add debug logging to your code and enable and disable it at any time through the console, just on the browser you are using.
-(It means you can add debug code to your scripts and no-one will ever see it.)

-Also, when debugging is enabled all AJAX requests will be logged so you can inspect the data that was sent.